Special Educational Needs Policy

 If a student fails to make adequate progress in spite of high quality, targeted support and has demonstrated a significant cause for concern, the school and / or a parent / carer may decide to request that the LA undertakes a statutory assessment.
 This may lead to the student being provided with an EHC plan.
 If the application for an EHC Plan is successful, a member of the Local Authority will call a meeting for parents, the child and the school together with any health or social care professionals who are involved with the family.
 The meeting will record the child’s strengths, their dreams and aspirations as well as the barriers they face.
 Following the meeting, the LA will produce the EHC Plan, which will record the decisions made at the meeting.
 The SENDCO is responsible, on a daily basis, for providing support and mentoring, allocating pupils with statements/EHCPs a specified amount of support.

-At Wave 3 a child may have a statement of educational needs or an EHCP.
+At Wave 3 a child may have an EHCP.
 At Wave 3 the SENDCO may ask some of the following professionals to provide advice, teaching or to prepare a special programme of support for your child.
 The programme will be carried out by additional adults or teachers who work at Hambleton Primary Academy:

 - Intervention and support from specialist teachers of the deaf (as needed)

 - Termly or twice termly visits from specialist teachers of the visually impaired (as needed)

 - Termly or twice termly visits from specialist teachers of pupils who have ASD or Global Delay (as needed)

 - Assessment by an Educational Psychologist

 - A special and personal plan that meets the unique needs of the child.

 - Specialist teacher